Sanjeet76/pgagi-assignment/README.md

 ## Frontend

-The frontend of the application is built using React, and it is organized into components based on functionality.
+ frontend of the application is built using React, and it is organized into components based on functionality.
 Each component is responsible for a specific part of the user interface.

 ## Backend